Part-coder-part-batman/BCR-GEX-Tutorial/README.md

 | Part 2 | `BCR_GEX_Tutorial_Part2.Rmd` | GEX analysis with Seurat: QC, doublet removal, BCR integration, RPCA, cluster annotation |
 | Part 3 | `BCR_GEX_Tutorial_Part3.Rmd` | Repertoire visualization: donut plots, phylogenetic trees, shared clone analysis |

 Each part has a Prerequisites section listing exactly which input files are needed.
-The Zenodo deposit includes intermediate output files so you can start from Part 2 or Part 3 without running earlier parts.
+The Zenodo [pipeline outputs](https://zenodo.org/records/20324083) deposit includes intermediate files so you can start from Part 2 or Part 3 without running earlier parts.

 ---

 ## Getting started

-1. Download data files from [Zenodo](https://zenodo.org/records/20287324)
+1. Download data files from Zenodo: [Cell Ranger inputs](https://zenodo.org/records/20323951) for Part 1, [pipeline outputs](https://zenodo.org/records/20324083) to start from Part 2 or 3
 2. Clone this repository
 3. Open `BCR_GEX_Tutorial_Part1.Rmd` in RStudio and update the paths chunk at the top
-4. Knit each part in order, or start from a later part using the Zenodo entry-point files
+4. Knit each part in order, or start from a later part using the pipeline output files

 ---